douglasmason/bayes_covid_model/README.md

 More figures can be found in the Figure Browser links at the top of this page.

-## Nations with Highest Likelihood of an Outbreak
+## Nations with Highest Likelihood of Case Acceleration
 Rank|State|Infections Growth Rate|(p-value)|Change Week-over-Week|(p-value)
 -|-|-|-|-|-
 1|[Iraq](https://htmlpreview.github.io/?https://raw.githubusercontent.com/douglasmason/covid_model/master/plot_browser_moving_window_statsmodels_only_countries/iraq/index.html)|0.06718|1.164e-21|0.04007|6.024e-06